boniattirodrigo/glossary-of-software-development/README.md

 # Glossary of software development

-This is a set of terms and meanings that can helpful to know about some concepts that are in software development world.
+This is a set of terms and meanings that can be helpful to know about some concepts that are in software development world.
 Feel free to help improve this document.

 ## Indexes
 [A](#a)